NCAS-CMS/epoc/docs/ensemble_member.md

 7. Document your suite.
    * Add your um job id to the **Suite** column on the [EPOC simulations spreadsheet](https://docs.google.com/spreadsheets/d/11OfKzAq017yA3WrXKD8w5n_yYrWW3_bsiEujvGQDy5k/edit?gid=738210318#gid=738210318).
 The **Docs** and **Monitor** columns will be autofilled
    * Make a page on the EPOC github by clicking on the autofilled link in the **Docs** column
-8. Start running.
+8. Run the first cycle.
-   * You will need to run with cylc 8.
+   * You will need to run with [cylc 8](https://cms.ncas.ac.uk/cylc8/).
 Set `export CYLC_VERSION=8` on puma2.
-   * Hold the first jdma task, and the second cycle. (**I need to check how best to do this in Cylc 8**)
+   * To start the suite, run `cylc vip` from the `roses/<suite-id>` directory.
+   * Launch the tui with `cylc tui <suite-id>`.
+   * We need to manually hold the second cycle.
+Wait until you see the second cycle appear in the tui, then select the coupled tasks and "hold".
    * Once the first cycle has complete, get Dan to check the data before releasing.
+9. Continue the run when ready.
+   * Set `JDMA` to `true`, then reload to pick up the changes with `cylc vr <suite-id>`.
+The jdma task should start automatically.
+   * Release the held coupled task.